What can a digital camera do?

 Click to flip

-Well done, you've come to the end of the What can digital cameras do? activity.
+You've completed the What can digital cameras do? activity.

 You've learnt how digital cameras take and save pictures, that there are different types of camera and some important things to remember when buying a camera.